Optimization glossary

 Turn to Optimizely for better digital asset management software

-Optimizely Digital Asset Management is a cloud-based DAM that seamlessly integrates with several leading content management systems, including Optimizely CMS.
-Easily upload, manage, review and share resources from a centralized repository of assets.
+Optimizely Digital Asset Management (DAM) allows you to easily upload, manage, review and share resources from a centralized repository of assets.
 Digital files are always stored in one place, so it's easy to update and manage access.